-If you do not know what margin trading is, we recommend reading our article “What is Margin Trading” before opening your margin trading account on Binance.
+If you don’t know what margin trading is, we recommend reading our article “What is Margin Trading” before opening your margin trading account on Binance.

 You will now be on your account dashboard.
-You will be able to see your account balances from this page.
+You can see your account balances from this page.
 Below “Balance Details” click on “Margin” to begin the process of opening your margin trading account on Binance.
-In order to open a margin account on Binance, you will need to have completed identity verification (KYC) and make sure your country is not in the blacklist.
+You will need to have completed identity verification (KYC) and make sure your country is not in the blacklist.
 It is also mandatory that you enable 2FA.

-Please take the time to carefully read the margin account agreement.
+Please take the time to read the margin account agreement carefully.
 If you understand and agree to the Terms and Conditions, tick the box and click “I understand.”